simolus3/drift/sqlparser/README.md

 what type a column in a `SELECT` statement has, infer types for variables, find semantic errors and more.

-This library supports most features, including joins, `group by`, nested and compound sql statements, window functions and foreign keys.
+This library supports most sqlite features:
+- CRUD: Full support, including joins, `group by`, nested and compound selects, `WITH` clauses and window functions
+- DDL: Supports `CREATE TABLE` statements, including advanced features like foreign keys.
+  We also support `fts5` and `CREATE VIRTUAL TABLE` statements.
+Triggers, views and indices are not yet supported.

 ### Using the parser
 You can parse the abstract syntax tree of sqlite statements with `SqlEngine.parse`.
 ```dart